Gas selection guide for plasma cutting aluminum, stainless steel, and mild steel

-- For mild steel use oxygen plasma and air shield for the best, clean cut quality, lowest dross levels, minimal rework, excellent weldability and highest cutting speed/productivity.
+- For mild steel, use an oxygen plasma gas and air shield gas for the best, clean cut quality, lowest dross levels, minimal rework, excellent weldability and highest cutting speed/productivity.

 - For best cut quality on thick stainless and aluminum use argon-hydrogen with nitrogen secondary.
 WARNING: your system must be equipped for safe operation with argon hydrogen gas.